Funkabwehr: Equipment

-Operation of Intercept search teams
+Operation of intercept search teams

-If a VHF agent control station was discovered transmitting over a large area, and the VHF agent transmitter has not yet been DF'ed, then the first part of the search procedure was to pick up the agent on a receiver, i.e. to find the area around the agent transmitter where it could be heard from the ground.
+If a VHF agent control station was discovered transmitting over a large area and the VHF agent transmitter has not yet been DFed, then the first part of the search procedure was to pick up the agent on a receiver, i.e. to find the area around the agent transmitter where it could be heard from the ground.
 To find this ground wave area, three or four intercept search teams were assigned through the search area on a predefined plan, during the period the agents were scheduled to be on the air.
-Once the search teams reached the vicinity in which the agent was heard in their cars, they would mark the area on the map, and then leave.
+Once the search teams reached the vicinity in which the agent was heard in their cars, they would mark the area on the map and then leave.
 Initially operating with search teams was necessary, as, in contrast to HF operations, the position of the area surrounding the transmitter could not be found out by long-range DF.
 The HF DF could be configured to receive in the area of reception of the Skywave, but this was impossible with VHF DF.

-VHF Direction-Finding
+VHF direction-finding

 By the time the transmitter was scheduled next to be on the air, VHF DF Type D long range sets had been set up in the area in which the intercept search teams has identified.
-The Type D were considered extremely accurate, and often resulted in fixes that enabled the belt and suitcase DF teams being immediately dispatched.
+The Type D were considered extremely accurate and often resulted in fixes that enabled the belt and suitcase DF teams being immediately dispatched.

 Immediately a bearing was discovered, each DF team reported it to all other DF teams in the area via HF transmitter.
-In the vicinity of each VHF DF an intercept search team was posted, and another was posted to the estimated location of the agents' transmitter.
+In the vicinity of each VHF DF one intercept search team was posted and another placed to the estimated location of the agent's transmitter.
 In order to accomplish results, the bearings taken had to be exchanged by all stations within 3 minutes after the agent began transmitting.

-Intercept search teams had to determine the starting point for the belt and suitcase DF teams operations, and provide ongoing support.
+Intercept search teams had to determine the starting point for the belt and suitcase DF teams operations and provide ongoing support.